how to do your make-up according to art school students

 Meet the students matching their eye shadows with their final projects.

-The year is 2018: the world is spending hours to achieve a no-make-up-make-up look, researching the best acid that will guarantee glowing skin, and loading the latest Vogue video of a supermodel doing her make-up in front of a hotel mirror.
+The year is 2018: the world is spending hours to achieve a no-make-up-make-up look, researching the best acid to guarantee glowing skin, and loading the latest Vogue video of a supermodel doing her contour in front of a hotel mirror.

 The people on planet art school, however, are dancing to the beat of a different drum: the one of Halloween face paint and cheap lip gloss.

 We asked 13 art and fashion students about their beauty rituals, tips, and influences.
 We discovered that sometimes you can hand in your make-up selfies as part of your uni project, and we noticed a refreshing absence of any reference to a “dewy” skin.

 Describe your make-up style in three words?
 Full beat (in a) steam room.
 When did you first start experimenting with make-up?
 I remember the first time I put lipstick on, I was four at kindergarten.
 Then when I was seven or eight, I tried to replicate Liv Tyler's looks from the first Lord of the Rings movie.
 Moving to London allowed me to experiment much more, because no one here really cares what you do with yourself.
 No babushkas on the benches ready to tear down your new look.
 Is the way you look connected to your work?
 I match my make-up to the color scheme of my current project.
 I guess whatever movies inspire my work usually inspire my make-up looks too -- Parajanov, Almodovar, Greenaway, and Ken Russell are my go-tos for both.
 Outside of the creative industries, most people think of make-up as a tool for coverage, rather than self-expression.
 What is your position on this?
 I love how powerful it can be.
 I choose my make-up the same way I'd choose a pair of shoes or a bag.
 I definitely don't use it to hide anything -- I also don't really use make-up to make myself look pretty.